top of page

 “You’d do that to me?
 Let me lie here, in this rottin’ carcass, stuck between worlds?”

-“What could I know that ya need?
-I don’t even know who strung me up!”
+“Saw somethin’?
+My eyes is et out!
+And I don’t even know who strung me up!”

 “The dead know things, friend.
 Sometimes they don’t know what they know, ‘til you ask ‘em.
-So, I’m gonna ask you some questions, and see if maybe you might could have the knowledge I require.”
+So, I’m gonna ask you some questions, and see if maybe you might have the knowledge I require.”

 The corpse’s grimace was skeptical, but what he asked next surprised me.